 The Group's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain the future development of the business.
 The impact of the level of capital on shareholders' return is also recognised as well as the need to maintain a balance between the higher returns that might be possible with greater gearing and the advantages and security afforded by a sound capital position.
 The Group manages its capital structure and makes adjustments to the structure taking account of changes in economic conditions and strategic business plans.
-The capital structure may be adjusted through the dividend payout, the issue of new shares and through subordinated term finance arrangements.
+The capital structure may be adjusted through the dividend payout and the issue of new shares.

-The Group and its individually regulated operations complied with all externally imposed capital requirements throughout the years ended 31st December 2010 and 31st December 2009.
+The Group complied with all externally imposed capital requirements throughout the years ended 31st December 2011 and 31st December 2010.

-There have been no material changes in the Group's management of capital during the years ended 31st December 2010 and 31st December 2009.
+There have been no material changes in the Group's management of capital during the years ended 31st December 2011 and 31st December 2010.

-The capital adequacy ratio calculation is set out in note 33.
+The capital adequacy ratio calculation is set out in note 34.